 Jenny joins the D’Amelio Network with over a decade of experience managing high-profile events.
 She spent five years on Capitol Hill as the Executive Assistant, Scheduler, and Office Manager for Congressman Chris Cannon.
 After leaving the Hill, she spent five years at the Washington Speakers Bureau as a Senior Event Manager, where she coordinated and managed the event details and logistics for an impressive group of former government leaders, business executives, and media personalities.
 Jenny lives in Alexandria, VA with her husband, Paul, and their two young children.

-Originally from Connecticut, Carin had an 11-year career as a Photography Editor in magazine publishing working for Parents, Men’s Journal and Smart Money.
-She also owned her own Paint-Your-Own Pottery business for 5 years.
-She now comes to D’Amelio Network after taking some time off to raise her two boys.
+Originally from Connecticut, Carin had an eleven-year career as a Photography Editor in magazine publishing working for Parents, Men’s Journal, and Smart Money.
+She also owned her own Paint-Your-Own Pottery business for five years.
+She came to D’Amelio Network after taking some time off to raise her two boys.

 After spending four years as a Montessori educator, Meg worked in client experience and broadcasting.
 Her journey in the lecture industry began as Manager of Customer Engagements for National Speakers Bureau, where she helped facilitate the booking process from speaker selection and contracting through final itinerary.
 Meg brings not only those skills to D’Amelio Network, but a joy in fostering human connections – during both the planning and the presentation.
 She is happy to have found a career that goes hand in hand with lifelong learning.